A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Maximum Clique Problem

 One obvious way to solve the MCP is to use a mathematical programming solver, such as Integer Linear Programming (ILP) solver.

 The formulation of the MCP has been the subject of many studies, which offer valuable insights into the problem and its theoretical and practical implications.
 Reviewing these studies is important for gaining a comprehensive understanding of existing MCP formulations and discovering new results.
-Bomze et al. (1999) \cite{bomze1999maximum}, and Pardalos and Xue (1994) \cite{pardalos1994maximum} provide an in-depth analysis of existing formulations, while we will focus on some common and recently developed formulations.
+Bomze et al. (1999)\cite{bomze1999maximum}, and Pardalos and Xue (1994)\cite{pardalos1994maximum} provide an in-depth analysis of existing formulations, while we will focus on some common and recently developed formulations.